RinchenYonjan/SuperBikeNepal/README.md

-A dynamic web based application where user can perform CRUD operation and save their data in cookies.
+A dynamic web based application where user can perform CRUD operation and save user data in cookies.